techbrett/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 The PSTN Access controls are automatically recognized in Teams Phone according to the number type provided by the India operator.

-## Licensing, requirements, and considerations

-You can integrate India wireless and wireline numbers into your tenant through a unique Operator Connect for India arrangement that delegates the PSTN integration and Teams Phone licensing to the India operator.

-With Operator Connect for India:

-- **You need to acquire the India-specific Microsoft Teams Phone license from a licensed telecom operator in India.** This requirement must be met even if you have an existing Teams Phone entitlement.
-For example, if you have a Teams Phone entitlement included with an E5 license, you still need to purchase an India-specific Microsoft Teams Phone license from your India operator.

-  - The India Teams Phone license available from the India Operator Connect partners supports both India wireline and wireless numbers.
-  - The India Teams Phone license supports the entitlement model for [Teams Phone Resource Account licenses](teams-add-on-licensing\virtual-user.md).

-    - Resource accounts for Auto attendants and Call Queues can be assigned with Operator Connect for India numbers.
-The resource accounts are provisioned as described in [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md), and don't require the India Teams Phone license.

 - Wireless numbers require the user to consent to sharing their location at the time of establishing connectivity to the PSTN to determine if the user should be connected or blocked.

   - Teams clients will prompt the user for consent and use location services in the operating system of the user's device to share with the operator.